gorhill/uBlock/README.md

 Development version available at <https://github.com/nikrolls/uBlock-Edge#edge>.

+Note that any issues specific to the Edge fork are the responsibility of the current maintainer, I have no control over the code base of the fork.

 #### Safari (macOS)

 Developer: [@el1t](https://github.com/el1t).

 Development version available at <https://github.com/el1t/uBlock-Safari#ublock-originfor-safari>.

+Note that any issues specific to the Safari fork are the responsibility of the current maintainer, I have no control over the code base of the fork.

 #### Note for all browsers